debola31/100-days-of-code/log.md

 **Today's Progress**: Continuted my C++ refresher on sololearn.com

 **Thoughts**: I definitely need to improve on my motivation & consistency.
 Didn't do enough this weekend.
 Need to make more time during the week

+### Day 8: September 23, 2019

+**Today's Progress**: Continuted my C++ refresher on sololearn.com

+**Thoughts**: I definitely need to improve on my motivation & consistency.
+Didn't do enough this weekend.
+Need to make more time during the week